Loyola Marymount hosts Stewart and Santa Clara - WTOP News

 Los Angeles; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Santa Clara takes on Loyola Marymount after Carlos Stewart scored 25 points in Santa Clara’s 77-54 win against the San Francisco Dons.
+BOTTOM LINE: Santa Clara visits Loyola Marymount after Carlos Stewart scored 25 points in Santa Clara’s 77-54 win against the San Francisco Dons.

-The Broncos are 4-1 against WCC opponents.
-Santa Clara ranks fifth in the WCC with 16.2 assists per game led by Stewart averaging 2.9.
+The Broncos have gone 4-1 against WCC opponents.
+Santa Clara ranks seventh in the WCC allowing 74.4 points while holding opponents to 43.2% shooting.

-Loyola Marymount scores 70.4 points per game, 4.0 fewer points than the 74.4 Santa Clara gives up.
-Santa Clara has shot at a 46.3% rate from the field this season, 4.0 percentage points greater than the 42.3% shooting opponents of Loyola Marymount have averaged.
+Loyola Marymount is shooting 43.0% from the field this season, 0.2 percentage points lower than the 43.2% Santa Clara allows to opponents.
+Santa Clara scores 9.6 more points per game (80.9) than Loyola Marymount allows (71.3).

-The Lions and Broncos face off Thursday for the first time in conference play this season.
+The Lions and Broncos face off Thursday for the first time in WCC play this season.

 TOP PERFORMERS: Jevon Porter is averaging 13.7 points and 7.8 rebounds for the Lions.